The Endocannabinoid System: Your Body’s Internal Genius

 One of the more fascinating and well-researched aspects of the ECS relates to stress relief.
 In the face of a stressful event, the body releases the cortisol hormone.
 Simultaneously, endocannabinoids are released to help balance the physical and emotional symptoms that can occur from heightened levels of cortisol.

 Amazingly, the ECS becomes more “intelligent” over time.
 If you find yourself in the same stressful situation at a later date, the ECS remembers how much cortisol was released the last time and adjusts the level of endocannabinoids to overcome that of the cortisol.
 Research suggests that this results in a decrease in stress.
 The process partially explains why we are often better able to cope with unpleasant events after being exposed to them a number of times.

 Endocannabinoids are also integral to the process of motor learning and memory formation, particularly as it relates to the positive or negative perception of life events.

 Trying Out Phytocannabinoids

-There are still many things that we still don’t know about the ECS, but it is showing tremendous potential for mind-body healing.
-That said, the ECS is an intricate device and it’s important to recognize that the body may need many different things at one time.
+There are still many things that we don’t know about the ECS, but it is showing tremendous potential nonetheless.
+The ECS is an intricate device and it’s important to recognize that the body may need many different things at one time.
 If you are trying CBD to help support your wellness, it may be necessary to try different CBD types and doses in order to find the best one for you.